opensanctions/yente/contrib/perf_bench/README.md

 ## Comparing runs

-`--output` writes raw per-repeat timings with metadata (git sha, yente version, index names, fuzzy flag, candidate count).
+`--output` writes raw per-repeat timings with metadata (git sha, yente version, index names, candidate count).
 Run once per git tree or index build and diff the summaries; the JSON is small enough to compare with `jq`.

 ## Query set